leocas91/SQL_Project_Data_Job_Analysis/README.md

 # Introduction
-📊 Dive into the data job market!
-Focusing on business analyst roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.
+This project explores top-paying jobs, in-demand skills, and where high demand meets high salary in data analytics.

-🔍 SQL queries?
-Check them out here: [project_sql folder](/project_sql/)
+All SQL queries can be found here: [project_sql folder](/project_sql/)

 # Background
-Driven by a quest to navigate the business analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.
+Driven by the desire to apply my SQL skills to real problems, this project was born to identify the top-paid and in-demand skills for the Business Analyst positions.

 Data hails from [Luke Barousse's Course](https://www.lukebarousse.com/sql).
 It's packed with insights on job titles, salaries, locations, and essential skills.